Roy Crump "2013 Local Hero"

 PHOTO: North Shore early 60's with Roy Crump third from right.

-Crump was manager at the Harbour Surf Shop in Seal Beach during its heyday, has competed at the pier in US Championships and the annual HB Summer Surf contest probably more than any individual, and most recently competed and won his division at the Huntington Beach Senior Surf Invitational, proving that being a true surfer lasts for a lifetime.
+Crump was manager at the Harbour Surf Shop in Seal Beach during its heyday and more recently competed and won his division at the Huntington Beach Senior Surf Invitational, proving that being a true surfer lasts for a lifetime.